nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_observation_testResult.md

   </tr>
 </table>

-A human readable clinical summary relating to a test result and/or additional notes provided by the laboratory e.g. the specimen has haemolysed or has leaked
+A human-readable clinical summary relating to a test result and/or additional notes provided by the laboratory - for example, the specimen has haemolysed or has leaked.

 ### comment ###